I wish I didn’t have to address this topic. I mean, we’re putting brand new babies and toxic exposure in one sentence… So not OK!

 ➣ BABY WIPES

-Many conventional wipes contain a number of chemicals that are actually far from suited for a delicate newborn skin.
-While wipes’ ingredients ARE disclosed, hidden contaminants, impurities, or by-products of the manufacturing process pose additional risks.
+The ingredients of baby wipes are gradually getting greener, but some are still far from suited for a delicate newborn skin.
+While baby wipes ingredients ARE disclosed, hidden contaminants, impurities, or by-products of the manufacturing process pose additional risks.

 The good news is that there are safer alternatives available.
 Or, you can simply make your own.

 For more information on disposable baby wipes and their ingredients, please continue to read here.

 Barrier creams generally contain either petroleum jelly or zinc oxide, with zinc oxide being my recommended choice (even for cloth diapers when used with a flushable liner or in a very small amount and sparingly).

 Much like anything else, diaper creams are not created equal and can contain harmful ingredients.
 For the record, Desitin or Balmex do NOT make the cut.
 Sorry!

 More on diaper creams, why I skipped diaper creams for my kids altogether and what I used instead can be found here.

 I’m actually not quite sure why is this product called “baby powder” when in fact it should be kept far, FAR away from babies???